rajkundalia/interview-helping-hand/README.md

 1. questions-topics: Contains questions and topics that are normally asked in an interview.
 2. bookmarks: Contains all the reference links - please download the html file and have a crack.

+To practice, try to give exams on:
+Hackerrank
+Hackerearth
+Skillenza

 For interview codes:
 https://github.com/rajkundalia/tryingtocode